 There will also be a communal living room area which has a stove where everyone will eat their meals and relax in the evening as this is the only heated space.
 (Keep an eye out for what they use to fuel the fire!)
 Each village or stopping point has a few teahouses.
 As we were early in the second peak season we never had to worry about not getting a bed for the night and often had time to check out all teahouses and choose our favourite.
 We have heard that in the higher seasons people get their guides to book ahead or leave really early to get a bed.
 They will squeeze you into the common area if all comes to all.
 I assume prices of beds go up in the higher seasons and they can go up at higher altitudes too.
 We may have paid 200Rs (€2) per person in Gokyo but this is off the main Everest Base Camp trail and so receives fewer trekkers.

 You will be walking for six to eight hours a day so be prepared – if you don’t like walking you might want to rethink this adventure!
 The distance covered each day is not huge due to the altitude involved and you have the acclimatisation days to rest up a bit.
 We found the Jiri to Lukla section to be the hardest as you are cutting up and down through the valleys instead of just ascending so it’s gruelling going up and down, up and down.
-With that said, the main trail is generally quite gradual and.
+With that said, the main trail is generally quite gradual and well-maintained.

-Food and Facilities
+Food And Facilities

 There is quite a selection of food on offer in the teahouses.
-You can have porridge or eggs and toast for breakfast, fried rice or chow mein for lunch and Daal Baht or veg curry and rice for dinner.
+You can have porridge or eggs and toast for breakfast, fried rice or chow mein for lunch and Dal Bhat or veg curry and rice for dinner.
 It’s a good idea to stick to veggie options after Namche as meat has to be carried up so it might not be the freshest.
 You can get Snickers, Mars and cans of Coke all the way if you want them.
 They also have Snickers rolls and Mars bar rolls, which are kind of like a chocolate bar in pastry – they’re heavy going but they are delicious!
 Things do however get steadily more expensive as you go higher.
 Eggs, potatoes and rice, in particular, get more expensive the higher you go as someone has to literally carry them up there.

 You can even get beers and rum on the trek.
-It’s not advised to drink on the ascent because it puts more stress on your body and can make you more susceptible to altitude sickness but on the descent you can.
+It’s not advised to drink on the ascent because it puts more stress on your body and can make you more susceptible to altitude sickness but on the descent, you can!
 We waited until we got back to Namche to have a celebratory drink in the highest Irish bar in the world (not Irish owned!).
 Other than that one drink, we didn’t drink on our hike at all, except for one wet miserable night in Paiya (Rum and black tea make a surprisingly nice combination!).
 And you can be sure we had a celebratory drink on our last night in Shivalaya!

 Namche Bazaar is the last ‘big’ town on the trail and has everything you could need – a post office (apparently the highest in the world!), ATMs, chemist, cafes, restaurants and even bakeries where you can buy freshly made apple pie!
 There are also all kinds of souvenirs and trekking gear for sale so you can buy anything you forgot here.
 It’s two days walk from Lukla and eight from Jiri.

 On the main trail, there was usually a small village between your night and lunch stops to grab a snack and a cup of tea and go to the loo.
 Off the main trail over towards Gokyo, the villages were more spread out so you had to have your own food and snacks.
-Also, be prepared for Asian squat toilets and some basic outhouse long drop toilets on the trail.
+Also, be prepared for Asian squat toilets and some basic outhouse long-drop toilets on the trail.
 Sometimes you’ll just have to find a rock to pop a squat behind if nature calls!

 Be aware that iodine doesn’t kill everything and we both got bugs after Lukla.
 Giardiasis we think – it was not fun walking with this!
 Also, we think that after nearly three weeks the iodine maybe started to have an effect on our bodies too.

 Teahouses generally don’t have TV’s and we didn’t carry laptops with us on the trek.
 We also didn’t have smartphones at the time and didn’t bring and any electronics other than our cameras.
-I’m sure if we did it again this would be different as we’d just have to SnapChat or Instagram along the way!
+I’m sure if we did it again this would be different as we’d just have to share with our followers on SnapChat or Instagram along the way!
 But we loved the simplicity involved at the time.
 Eat breakfast – hike, eat lunch – hike, eat dinner – sleep, repeat!

 Don’t forget to go out and look at the stars on a clear night, it will blow your mind – entertainment sorted!